HURRICANE SWIM TEAM

 “It’s what it is.
 You should make some moves.”

 Scott is a dreamy guy, with short dark hair and bleached tips, blue eyes, and a cute face.
 Anyone this good-looking should have no problem with girls.
 But he’s a mama’s boy and shy.
 He needs to be his own person first.

 “You know why I ride my bike around with your brother?”

 “That is a major mystery,” we laugh.

-“Sure, but your brother is my first friend here.
+“Sure, but your brother was my first friend here.
 He makes me feel welcome.
 Sure, he’s a pest but I just like him.
 It’s simple and requires no thought.
 I used to think too much myself, wanting to be liked, to do the right thing.
 It just hung me up.
 I missed my cousin so much after moving here, I cried after calling him on my birthday.
 Last time we were together, it was great, but I have stopped being hung up on him.”

 “Sure, man.
 You have to sometimes.
 It helps to get the feelings out.
 You only cry when you lose a race?”

 “The last few years.
 When I was Stu’s age, I cried a lot.
 Maybe that’s why I’m jealous he can talk so much.
 I never talked to anyone then.
 I was so shy.”

 “Well, he had a speaking problem until therapy.
 Maybe they can fix your shyness.”